ewendel/javascript-christmas/README.md

 Note that the mapping between the author's name and this file name is brittle af, so try to have a normal name, without any dashes or dots or whatever.

-## Hacker mode!

-If you want to show all articles, regardless of the date, you can add `?mode=hacker` to the URL.
-That will let you access all articles.

 ## Questions?